shreyashankar19/physical-computing-midterm/README.md

 This device will be used to take the burden of remembering crucial assignments off of a person's mind so that the user will be able to tell as soon as he or she wakes up whether or not there is a remaining assignment due that has not yet been complete.
 In order to use technology to enhance people's daily lives, our product will solve students' problem of having to remember a packed schedule and multiple assignments by giving them an easy outlet for their memory.
 However, this product is not meant to replace the already existing calendar framework - it is only meant to serve as a method of remembering to check the calender.

+A way of furthering this project is to add a physical component, perhaps using a servo.
+The servo would then physically indicate whether the assignment has been done or not.

 ### Form

 My design enclosure is made to show only the LED light so it is easy for the user to tell when the light subscribes.